BiDAlab/UWF4DR-Benchmark/README.md

 ## Dataset Availability

-Due to data protection and licensing restrictions, the original UWF fundus images are **not included** in this repository.
+Due to data protection and licensing restrictions, the original UWF fundus images and official annotations are **not included** in this repository.

+Instead, this repository provides fixed split definition files and Python scripts that allow users to reconstruct **exactly the same train, validation, and test splits** used in the paper, starting from the official UWF4DR dataset releases.

-Information about dataset usage and experimental splits is provided in `data/README.md`.
+Information about dataset usage and directory structure is provided in:
+- `data/README.md`

 ---